kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

-An array represents a contiguous sequence of fixed length elements, and is essentially a space-optimized [list](#list).
+An array represents a contiguous sequence of fixed length elements (essentially a space-optimized [list](#list)).
 The length of an array is counted in elements (which are not necessarily bytes).
 The type of the array determines the size of its elements and how its contents are interpreted.

 There are four kinds of array types in Concise Encoding:

- * [String-like arrays](#string-like-arrays), which contain UTF-8 data.
+ * [String-like arrays](#string-like-arrays) contain UTF-8 data.
 A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is in bytes, not characters).
- * [Typed arrays](#typed-array), whose contents represent elements of a fixed size and type.
+ * [Primitive type arrays](#primitive-type-arrays) represent elements of a fixed size and type.
- * [Media](#media), whose contents encapsulate other file formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec if necessary).
+ * [Media](#media) encapsulates other file formats with well-known media types (which can thus be automatically passed by the application to an appropriate codec).
 Elements of a media array are always considered to be 8 bits wide, regardless of the actual data the bytes represent.
- * [Custom types](#custom-types), whose contents represent custom data structures that only a custom codec designed for them will understand.
+ * [Custom types](#custom-types) represent custom data structures that only a custom codec designed for them will understand.
 Elements of a custom type array are always considered to be 8 bits wide, regardless of the actual data the bytes represent.

 ### String-like Arrays